 Today, however, he waits in a different room with three ladies and gentleman.
-These are Miss Havisham’s relatives, and all are discussing how often they think of her and how they make themselves sick with worry about her.
+These are Miss Havisham's relatives, and they're all just sick with worry about her.
 They talk dismissively of a one "Matthew Pocket."

 When they finally notice Pip, they look at him like he were a piece of moldy meat.

-Miss Havisham takes Pip across the hall to another great room.
-In this room there is a long table with some kind of blob sticking out of the middle of it.
-Little speckled spiders are running every which way, but mostly into the blob.
-Pip thinks it’s as though there were a spider convention going on inside the blob.
+Miss Havisham takes Pip across the hall to another big room.
+There's a long table with some kind of blob sticking out of the middle of it.
+Little speckled spiders are running every which way, but mostly into the blob, like there's a spider convention going on inside the blob.

 There are slower moving beetles chilling by the fireplace, and Pip can hear mice running behind the walls.

 Miss Havisham tells Pip that this is her wedding feast, and that the blob is her bride-cake.
 Ew.
-She then tells Pip that, when she dies, she wants to be laid on that very same table where her beyond-rotting wedding feast lies.
+When she dies, she wants to be laid on that very same table where her beyond-rotting wedding feast lies.

 Miss Havisham grabs hold of Pip's shoulder and tells him to walk, and so he walks her around and around the room.

-Miss Havisham suddenly bangs her cane against the dining table and tells everyone where they will stand when her dead body is laid on the table.
-She insists that Matthew Pocket will stand at the head of the table.
-This shuts the visitors up.
-She tells everyone to go, and they try to dig in some last minute sucking up.
+Miss Havisham has had about enough of this, and she bangs her cane on the ground and insists that Matthew Pocket will stand at the head of the table.
+This shuts the visitors up, and they all head out.

-When they are all gone, Miss Havisham tells Pip that today is her birthday, and that her relatives visit her every year on her birthday.
+Apparently, it's Miss Havisham's birthday, and they visit her every year on her birthday.